Qiskit/qiskit-addon-cutting/INSTALL.rst

 .. code:: sh

-    pip install --upgrade pip && cd circuit-knitting-toolbox
+    pip install --upgrade pip

-Install CKT from source.
+    cd circuit-knitting-toolbox

+The next step is to install CKT to the virtual environment.
 If you plan on running the tutorials, install the notebook dependencies in order to run all the visualizations in the notebooks.
 If you plan on developing in the repo, you may want to install the dev dependencies.